pbeheyt/TokenizeArt/documentation/TUTORIAL.md

     ```
     The output will be your deployed contract's address, which you will need for the next step.

-## 7. Automated Verification, Minting, and Viewing
+## 7. Interacting with the Deployed Contract

-This section details the final steps using our professional, script-based workflow.
+Once your contract is deployed, this section covers the lifecycle of interacting with it: verification, minting the first token, and confirming its existence.

-### Step 7.1: Verify the Contract on BscScan
+### Step 7.1: Verification on BscScan

 Verification links your deployed bytecode to its source code, making the contract transparent and easy to interact with.
 Our project automates this process.